 - Referrals are more effective than you might realize.
 Before working on Referrals 2.0, the general consensus was that Referrals didn't really matter and didn't have much utility.
 But when they looked at the data, they realized that it accounted for millions of dollars of sales.

-- Referrals are one of the few things that touches people outside of your user-base.
+- Referrals are one of the few things that touch people outside of your user-base.
 Most of the things that you build (e.g. product features) don’t touch non-users but referrals do.

 - Referred users perform better than regularly-acquired users.
-This compounds- the friends they refer are likelier to stick to the product, too.
+These compounds- the friends they refer are likelier to stick to the product, too.